 If Masahiro Hara was the one with the idea (inspired by playing strategy games apparently), a full team worked on developing it.
 It needed a whole system to make it usable.
 Denso didn’t have the resources to develop it fully and decided to open the patents in order to encourage other companies to use QR codes.

 When the first mobile phones containing built-in QR readers were marketed in Japan in 2002, it rapidly spread.
-Weirdly enough, it was the COVID-19 pandemic that help this great improvement on the barcode to be widely used and adopted outside of Asia.
+Weirdly enough, it was the COVID-19 pandemic that helped this great improvement on the barcode to be widely used and adopted outside of Asia.

 Today, new versions of QR Codes exist, allowing for even more storage.
 Plus, it’s everywhere!
 You can use it to connect to a Wi-Fi Network, to log to a website, to detect counterfeit, and more.